PennyLaneAI/catalyst/benchmark/README.md

 Extending
 ---------

-1. In order to add a new problem, one typically needs to provide its `Catalyst` and `Pennylane` implementations as separate files.
+1. In order to add a new problem, one typically needs to provide its `Catalyst` and `Pennylane` implementations as separate files in the `test_cases` subfolder.
 Each implementation should export the following global entities:

    * A subclass of the `Problem` class with the `trial_params` method: